Niche blogging

 Niche blogging is the act of creating a blog with the intent of using it to market to a particular niche market.
 Niche blogs (also commonly referred to as "niche websites") may appeal to "geographic areas, a speciality industry, ethnic or age groups, or any other particular group of people."
 While there is also debate that every blog is, in some form, a niche blog, the term as it applies to marketing refers to a particular kind of blog.

 Neither blogging nor niche marketing is a new concept.
 However, only in recent years has the concept of a niche blog come into being.

-Usually, niche blogs will contain affiliate links or advertisements of some sort (pay-per-click or products or both).
-In some cases, the purpose of the niche blog is to invite the reader into visiting another website which may then attempt to sell the reader a product or service.
+Niche blogs typically contain affiliate links or advertisements (e.g., pay-per-click or products or both).
+In some cases, the purpose of the niche blog is to invite the reader into visiting another website that might attempt to sell the reader a product or service.

-Niche blogging and spam blogging are often hard to distinguish.
-However, niche blogging's reliance on pay-per-click advertising and other revenue streams usually requires blogs to have valuable content related to their chosen niche, unlike a splog.
+Niche blogging and spam blogging (i.e., a splog) are often hard to distinguish.
+However, the reliance of niche blogging on pay-per-click advertising and other revenue streams usually requires blogs to have valuable content related to their chosen niche, unlike a splog.

 Popularity

-The popularity of niche blogging among new marketers can be attributed to several factors, including cost, adaptability and generating traffic.
+The popularity of niche blogging among new marketers can be attributed to several factors, including cost, adaptability, and generating traffic.

 Cost

-Blogging can be a low-cost operation using free hosting platforms, including WordPress, Blogger and Tumblr.
+Blogging can be a low-cost operation using free hosting platforms, including WordPress, Blogger, and Tumblr.
 Bloggers who choose to invest may purchase domain names or self-host their blogs for a cost.
 Self-hosted blogs are popular, as Google also takes a website's speed as a ranking factor; therefore, SEOs recommend web admins to host their blogs on high-quality servers.